bechandrakant/tech-notes/React-Testing.md

 - Write software code that will run the tests successfully when re-executed
 - Refactor the code for optimization while ensuring the tests continue to pass
 - Also called red-green testing as all tests go from a red failed state to a green.

+#### Static analysis testing

+- Process of verifying that your code meets certain expectations without actually running it
+- Ensure consistent style and formatting
+- Check for common mistakes and possible bugs
+- Limit the complexity of code and
+- Verify type consistency
+- All types of tests run the code and then compare the outcome against known expected outputs to see if everything works OK
+- Static testing analyses aspects such as readability, consistency, error handling, type checking, and alignment with best practices
+- Testing checks if your code works or not, whereas static analysis checks if it is written well or not

+#### Static analysis testing tools

+- TypeScript
+- ESlint
+- Prettier
+- Husky
+- lint-staged